-PPEARS FOR THE YOUTH FRONT LINE WORKER'S ROLE

-be ready to talk about their nees defensive of their situation or want intervention Validate autonomy of the youth on the indexistence
+STAGE OF CHANGE 56 HOW IT APPEARS FOR THE YOUTH FRONT LINE WORKER'S ROLE Precontemplation Denies being trafficked May disclose details, but not as problem Becomes defensive May not seek support May not be ready to talk about their experiences May be defensive of their situation or abuser May not want intervention Statements "I love my partner.

-their decisionsEncourage self-exploration

-rtner.
 They takes care of me."
-Explain any risks involved

-aking money."

-th the way things are."

-ey doing what

-rnal event has confronted

-consequences of leaving, on, threats to self and family, omeless, having no money

-isolated • Listen

-k it was going to turn out this Encourage youth to list out pros and cons Validate youth ability to make

-lon't deserve this." changes

-this for my child."
-Identify and assist in identifying barriers to change

-nat if I try to leave they will a down and find me.
-There's Identify resources

-: I'm good at.
-I'm not good at ə."

-<text><list-item><list-item><list-item><list-item><list-item><list-item></list-item></list-item></list-item></list-item></list-item></list-item></text> HOW IT APPEARS FOR THE YOUTH Regularly attends meetings Saves money Brings belongings to the building Tries to cut off the trafficker Exploring alternative employment opportunities Exploring housing options Statements I would really like to finish school."
-"I still love home and want to be with them, just not with all the other stuff."
-'I want to leave, but I just want to save some money first."
-FRONT LINE WORKERS ROLE Create safety plans Case management - supports in finding employment, counselling Encourage small initial steps Validate fear of change Introduce new experiences to youth helping build self-esteem Affirm underlying skills for independence Maintains plans Develops new skills Successful in avoiding pitfalls and ignoring triggers Maintain job Develops new relations even if struggles in process Address trauma of experiences Statements Statements '' I can't believe I wasted so many years." ''I t's like I never had a childhood." ''I could never go back to the track/club." ''I feel bad for other youth who are still in it." ''Sometimes I'm bored and kind of miss the drama." ''It's hard starting relationships because Follow-up support plan Reinforce internal rewards and self-care Discuss activating factors for dysreg-ulation, create coping mechanisms Recognize progress and validate strengths Be patient and realistic Action • Leaving the situation behind them Trying to gain financial stability Cuts off contact from perpetrators Moves away from the area of trafficking Statements "It's so hard and it's taking so long to get everything together."
+"I'm happy making money."
+"I'm good with the way things are."
+"I make money doing what Validate autonomy of the youth on their decisions Encourage self-exploration Explain any risks involved Contemplation Acknowledging the situation is not how it appeared to them previously Ambivalent to leave but process the situation Self-reflection by weighing consequences and talking about feeling An external event has confronted them Fear of consequences of leaving, retribution, threats to self and family, being homeless, having no money Feeling isolated Statements "I didn't think it was going to turn out this way."
+"I feel like I don't deserve this."
+"I don't want this for my child."
+"I'm afraid that if I try to leave they will just track me down and find me.
+There's no point."
+"This is what I'm good at.
+I'm not good at anything else."
+Listen Encourage youth to list out pros and cons Validate youth ability to make changes Identify and assist in identifying barriers to change Identify resources

+Maintenance

+- Maintains plans

+- Develops new skills

+- Successful in avoiding pitfalls and ignoring triggers

+- Maintain job

+- · Develops new relations even if struggles in process

+- Address trauma of experiences

+- Statements

+Statements

+"I can't believe I wasted so many years."

+"It's like I never had a childhood."

+"I could never go back to the track/club."

+"I feel bad for other youth who are still in

+"Sometimes I'm bored and kind of miss the drama."

+"It's hard starting relationships because they only want one thing."

+- Follow-up support plan

+- Reinforce internal rewards and self-care

+- · Discuss activating factors for dysregulation, create coping mechanisms

+- Recognize progress and validate strengths

+- · Be patient and realistic

+Action

+· Leaving the situation behind them

+- Trying to gain financial stability

+- Cuts off contact from perpetrators

+- · Moves away from the area of trafficking

+Statements

+"It's so hard and it's taking so long to get everything together."

 "I'm so glad I left.
 I hate them, but I miss them."

 "I can see myself going to college and getting a good job."

-Support and validate efforts Address safety concerns Focus on restructuring and social support Discuss self-care Create milestones and if possible, rewards which the youth can give themselves Reiterate long-term benefits of change Relapse • Falling back on previously left pat- terns of behaviour $i = \frac{1}{2} \int $ Runs away from the programs Re-establishes contact with perpetrators Statements "They really love me."
+- · Support and validate efforts

+- Address safety concerns

+- Focus on restructuring and social support

+- Discuss self-care

+- · Create milestones and if possible, rewards which the youth can give

+- · Reiterate long-term benefits of change

+Relapse

+· Falling back on previously left patterns of behaviour

+- Runs away from the programs - · Re-establishes contact with perpetrators

+Statements

+"They really love me."

 "I'm always going to be like this.
 This is who I am."

 "I'm so ashamed.
-I don't want to come back."
+I don't want to come

 "You don't understand.
 I missed them and besides, it's different now."

 "It was too hard.
 I just couldn't do it."

-Address feelings of failure Reassure that relapse happens Revisit subsequent stages of changes Evaluate triggers resulting in relapse Reassess motivation to leave again Plan stronger coping strategies
+- · Address feelings of failure

+- Reassure that relapse happens

+- Revisit subsequent stages of changes

+- Evaluate triggers resulting in relapse Reassess motivation to leave again

+- · Plan stronger coping strategies